Hilliard Center: Professional wrestling

 On May 31, 2015, WWE hosted that year's edition of their Elimination Chamber pay-per-view event.
 In 2019, the arena hosted the December 18 episode of AEW Dynamite.

 EliteXC: Renegade was held at the arena in 2007 and WEC 39 in 2009.

 Chris Benoit double-murder and suicide

 In 2007, the arena was the site for a controversial event in the WWE.
 The same day as the scheduled Monday Night Raw taping, professional wrestler Chris Benoit along with his wife and son were found dead, with the promotion running a tribute show while being unaware of the horrific circumstances surrounding the deaths until the show almost ended.

+Arena Football

+The arena has played host to arena football games in the past including such teams as the Corpus Christi Hammerheads/Fury (various leagues), Corpus Christi Sharks (af2), Corpus Christi Rage (National Arena League) and Corpus Christi Tritons (AIF and AF1).